AliAshraf04/Fitmart-website/README.md

-Front-End (What you see):** HTML, CSS, and JavaScript for a smooth and interactive website.
+Front-End:** HTML, CSS, and JavaScript for a smooth and interactive website.
-Back-End (The engine):** PHP to handle all the behind-the-scenes magic.
+Back-End:** PHP to handle all the behind-the-scenes magic.
-Database (Where we store stuff):** MySQL to keep track of products, users, and orders.
+Database :** MySQL to keep track of products, users, and orders.
-Emails:** We use PHP's `mail()` to send you important updates.
+Emails:** We use PHPMailer to send you important updates.

  Getting FitMart Running (For Developers)